BharathHU/College-Management/README.md

 It is designed to demonstrate how a **modern full-stack application** can be structured with clear separation between frontend, backend, authentication, business logic, and database layers.

 ---

+---

+# 🎯 Assessment Notes

+This project is prepared to support a technical discussion covering:

+- Architecture and design
+- Technology/library selection
+- End-to-end data flow
+- Database design and migrations
+- Authentication and authorization
+- Security decisions
+- Performance considerations
+- Reusable frontend/backend components
+- API design and validation
+- Testing approach
+- Docker-based execution
+- Small live feature modifications during the technical discussion

+The evaluator can use the setup, architecture, demo credentials, API documentation, and verification checklist above as the primary guide for running the application.

 # 👨‍💻 Developer